CSUC/ECHOES-Tools/CONTRIBUTING.md

 ## Code of Conduct
-Help us keep Angular open and inclusive.
+Help us keep ECHOES Tools open and inclusive.
 Please read and follow our [Code of Conduct](https://github.com/CSUC/ECHOES-Tools/blob/master/CODE_OF_CONDUCT.md)

 ## Issues and Bugs?
 **Did you find a bug?**